lenn0n/devGuide/frontend/common-mistakes-of-nextjs-beginners.md

 	- Dynamic Import
 	dynamic(()=> import('...'));

-You might get some ** Hydration Issues ** while rendering components.
-This is simply because the Server Side and Client Side should be the same.
+You might get some **Hydration Issues** while rendering components.
+This is simply because the Server Side and Client Side **should be the same**.
 Eg: You use new Date() inside the client component, in the server the value is 00-0000-00 01:00:01 and the client, 00-0000-00 01:00:02.
 This would throw an error.